A fan’s guide – the club from early doors to today

 Elche had only previously spent one solid spell in the top flight, during the 1960s and the 1970s.
 Opening their new Albatix stadium with a game against Levante in 1926, Elche played a series of friendlies before joining the newly formed Spanish league and rising to the Segunda in 1934.

 Los Franjiverdes, ‘the Green-and-White Stripes’, trod water for two decades or so before gaining promotion in 1959.
 They were headed by César Rodríguez, the highest goalscorer in the history of FC Barcelona until Messi broke his record in 2012.
 Although at the end of his career, ‘César’ scored a goal every other game for Elche, even coaching them at the same time.

 Elche spent a near unbroken two decades in the Primera.
-In 1969, it took a moment of genius from Javier Clemente for Elche to succumb to Bilbao in the closing minutes of the Spanish Cup Final.
+In 1969, it took a moment of genius from Javier Clemente for Bilbao to overcome Elche in the closing minutes of the Spanish Cup final.

 All fell by the wayside when money began to be set aside for Elche’s new stadium.
 Two years after Elche and Mexico opened the Nou Estadio – later named the Manuel Martínez Valero – the Franjiverdes were relegated.

 Almost permanently mid-table in the Segunda for a decade, Elche picked up under entrepreneurial owner José Sepulcre Coves.
 Edging ever closer to the Primera, losing out on away goals to Granada in the promotional play-off of 2011, the Ilicitanos led the table for every single round of the 2012-13 campaign.
 A mean defence backed by goalkeeper Manu was the key to this unexpected success, causing wild celebrations around town.